 - join a support group or start one of your own

-It’s important to be informed about the risks and impacts before deciding to smoke.
-If smoking or quitting smoking is impacting your social, mental, emotional, physical or spiritual health, Kids Help Phone is available to support you.
+It’s important to be informed about the risks and impacts before deciding to smoke, vape or use oral pouches.
+If smoking or quitting smoking is affecting your social, mental, emotional, physical or spiritual health, Kids Help Phone is available to offer support.